 With 2016 being the 15th anniversary of Harry Potter and the Philosopher’s Stone there are a number of special features taking place throughout the year.

 Therefore it’s bound to be extra busy over the next few months, so why not avoid the crowds a little and take a unique guided tour with City Wonders.

 You will be accompanied on the train directly to the Warner Bros.
 Studio Tour and on arrival will have a dedicated Studio Tour guide.
-With an opportunity to enjoy a frothy Butterbeer ahead of the crowds, you will also have the headset and access that an ordinary entrance ticket provides… it’s just that little bit more exclusive.
+There’s an opportunity to enjoy a frothy Butterbeer ahead of the crowds.
+You will also have the headset and access that an ordinary entrance ticket provides… it’s just that little bit more exclusive.

 - No of pax:

 - Length of tour: 5 hours (including travel time)

 - Covers: more than the standard studio tour